Daij-Djan/DDUtils/README.md

 <li><b>NSOperation+UserInfo [ios+osx] + demo</b> - Category that adds a userInfo dictionary property to ANY NSOperation.
 (The included test app shows this working with AFNetworking!)
 </ul>

+<li><b>NSObject+MethodSwizzle [ios+osx]</b> - I found myself doing a lot of swizzling recently, so I added this category.
+I especially like mikeash's neat trick of swizzling a method of ANY class with a C Function you provide!

 ui:
 <ul>
 <li><b>DDAddressPicker [osx] +demo</b>- A Windowcontroller that offers a PeoplePicker allowing to pick persons from the addressbook.
 Adding some Features commonly needed